PacoReinaCampo/MPSoC-DV/doc/book/chapters/chapter3.md

 The software development environment is a significant factor in the production of high quality software.
 The software development environment can also adversely affect the production of airborne software in several ways.
 For example, a compiler could introduce errors by producing a corrupted output or a linker could fail to reveal a memory allocation error that is present.
 Guidance for the selection of software development environment methods and tools includes:

-   a.
-During the software planning proces s, the software development environment should be chosen to minimize its potential risk to the final airborne software.
+   1. During the software planning proces s, the software development environment should be chosen to minimize its potential risk to the final airborne software.

-   b.
-The use of qualified tools or combinations of tools and parts of the software development environment should be chosen to achieve the necessary level of confidence that an error introduced by one part would be detected by another.
+   2. The use of qualified tools or combinations of tools and parts of the software development environment should be chosen to achieve the necessary level of confidence that an error introduced by one part would be detected by another.
 An acceptable environment is produced when both parts are consistently used together.

-   c.
-Software verification process activities or software development standards, which include consideration of the software level, should be defined to minimize potential software development environment-related errors.
+   3. Software verification process activities or software development standards, which include consideration of the software level, should be defined to minimize potential software development environment-related errors.

-   d.
-If certification credit is sought for use of the tools in combination, the sequence of operation of the tools should be specified in the appropriate plan.
+   4. If certification credit is sought for use of the tools in combination, the sequence of operation of the tools should be specified in the appropriate plan.

-   e.
-If optional features of software development tools are chosen for use in a project, the effects of the options should be examined and specified in the appropriate plan.
+   5. If optional features of software development tools are chosen for use in a project, the effects of the options should be examined and specified in the appropriate plan.

    Note: This is especially important where the tool directly generates part of the software product.
 In this context, compilers are probably the most important tools to consider.